Reviewing your financial situation and determining how much money you need to live a comfortable life in retirement is an important first step.

 Your State Pension will not be paid until you reach age 67 so if you stop working before then, you will be relying on funds from savings, pensions and any other assets for more than a decade.

-How to assess your financial situation vs your early retirement plans
+Determine your current financial situation vs your early retirement plans

 Understanding your individual financial situation can make a big difference when it comes to making decisions around your retirement savings.
 Fully assessing your personal finances can help give you a clearer picture of whether early retirement is feasible.